preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: rtf-editor-glossary-aware-highlight.png

-2. To add a link to that term (you don't have to), click the termn and the following is shown:
+2. To add a link to that term (you don't have to), click the term and the following is shown:

 .. image:: rtf-editor-glossary-aware-highlight-icons.png